GoogleCloudPlatform/community/tutorials/migrating-rails-app-from-heroku-to-google-appengine.md

           username: postgres
           password: <%= ENV['DATABASE_PASSWORD'] %>

-    Note that `password` refer to an environment variable.
+    Note that `password` refers to an environment variable.
 This is configured later in the tutorial.

 ### Configure the entrypoint

-The _entrypoint_ is the command run to start your application, such as `bundle exec rails s`.
+The entrypoint, a command such as `bundle exec rails s`, is used to start your application.
 Heroku sometimes can infer an entrypoint for a Ruby applications, but they recommend that you provide explicit boot instructions via a [Procfile](https://devcenter.heroku.com/articles/procfile).